-Fun, social and friendly.
-The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.
+Pickleball is fun, social and friendly!
+The rules are simple and the game is easy for beginners to learn, but can develop into a fast-paced, competitive game.

 - A fun sport that combines many elements of tennis, badminton and ping-pong.